This article about navigating Christmas as a single mum was last updated in 2021.

 Christmas.
 It’s supposed to be joyful.
 But, for many families it’s stressful and overwhelming.
 It’s easy to get lost in the craziness of finishing work, shopping, catching up with friends and family, and focusing on getting everything done.
-The mental and emotional load makes it easy to forget about the joy and lose connection with what and more importantly WHO is most important.
+The mental and emotional load makes it easy to forget about the joy and lose connection with what is important.

 If this is your first Christmas after separation or divorce, this time of the year brings with it a whole new set of changes and challenges to negotiate.
 It’s likely to be a highly emotional and complicated time for newly divorced families.